rabbitmq/rabbitmq-prometheus/README.md

-## This repository has been migrated to https://github.com/rabbitmq/rabbitmq-server
+## This was migrated to https://github.com/rabbitmq/rabbitmq-server

 All issues have been transferred, archiving.